alvzed/ms-project-4/README.md

 ![Library page mobile](/wireframes/rivulet_library_current_mobile.png)

 ## Deployment
-Below is a brief summary of how to deploy a site on H, I do not give as good of an explanation as you can find [on their site](https://devcenter.H.com/articles/getting-started-with-python).
+Below is a brief summary of how to deploy a site on Heroku, I do not give as good of an explanation as you can find [on their site](https://devcenter.H.com/articles/getting-started-with-python).
 Please go to this site for a much better explanation.

-This project is hosted on H, specifically with the H CLI for python.
+This project is hosted on Heroku, specifically with the Heroku CLI for python.
-First make sure that you've installed H on your device, if not then install it.
+First make sure that you've installed Heroku on your device, if not then install it.

-Login to H through the terminal by typing H login and pressing enter.
+Login to Heroku through the terminal by typing Heroku login and pressing enter.
-Push the project to H with your preferred method.
+Push the project to Heroku with your preferred method.
 Set up all the config vars you need in the settings of your project.

 Make sure to have a Procfile and requirements.txt so the webapp sets up properly.

-Then launch the site with the command H ps:scale web=1.
+Then launch the site with the command heroku ps:scale web=1.
 A complete guide to the deployment process can be found [here](https://devcenter.H.com/articles/getting-started-with-python).

 **The main difference** between the deployed app and the development app is in a few if statements found on settings.py in the rivulet folder.
 Two if-statements based on an environment variable called USE_AWS decide if the site is in debug mode or not and if they use the static files locally or from an AWS bucket.
 The development version also uses an SQLite database while the deployed version uses Heroku's Postgres database.